trevortr/X-FORGE/ARCHITECTURE.md

   exactly, although the opposite sign is conventional for negative free energies.
 - There is no authentication, queue, distributed scheduler, or automatic resume.
+- Large graph expansion is synchronously re-rendered by Matplotlib in the visualizer API; it is suitable for inspection of current runs, not a distributed million-node graph workload.

 ## 10. Verification